Owl photos are flooding the internet ahead of the Super Bowl. Here's why

 A stone-cold predator

 Owls are quite interesting.
-Some people think they are innocent balls of fluff, but that couldn't be further from the truth, Williams said.
+Some people think they are innocent balls of fluff, but that couldn't be further from the truth, said Williams via email.

-"Owls are voracious predators that hunt mostly at night using a very keen sense of hearing to help locate their prey," he said in an email.
+"Owls are voracious predators that hunt mostly at night using a very keen sense of hearing to help locate their prey," he added.

-Most owls are content to feast on small mammals like mice and shrews, said Seth Magle, director of the Urban Wildlife Institute at the Lincoln Park Zoo in Chicago.
+Most owls are content to feast on small mammals such as mice and shrews, said Seth Magle, director of the Urban Wildlife Institute at the Lincoln Park Zoo in Chicago.

-Some larger owls like the great horned owl can snatch up rabbits, skunks or even other owls, Williams said.
+Some larger owls such as the great horned owl can snatch up rabbits, skunks or even other owls, Williams said.

 Your experience with owls doesn't have be limited to the internet.
-Communities around the United States are hosting educational events about the nocturnal animals that include a nature walk.
+Communities around the United States have hosted educational events in previous years about the nocturnal animals.

 Why not venture outdoors this weekend so you can get to know these fascinating creatures?
 It'll be a hoot.